-Jewellery such as rings, watches and metal objects makes for a great toy to the cat’s eyes.
-Sometimes it’s completely normal since the cat is attracted to these objects because it’s very shiny and catches the cats attention.
-On the other hand, this could be pica, a medical issue that involves craving and chewing of objects that have no nutritional value.
+Jewellery such as rings, watches and metal objects makes for a great toy for the cat’s eyes.
+Sometimes it’s completely normal since the cat is attracted to these objects because it’s very shiny and catches the cat’s attention.
+On the other hand, this could be pica, a medical issue that involves the craving and chewing of objects that have no nutritional value.

-In some cases the shiny objects like earrings, necklaces, watches or rings when left around the house will resemble the eyes of prey (rats) when glanced at due to it shine and glowy effect.
+In some cases, shiny objects like earrings, necklaces, watches or rings when left around the house will resemble the eyes of prey (rats) when glanced at due to its shine and glowy effect.
 This will trigger the predatory instincts in the cat and will therefore pursue it.

-- Discourage biting and reward the cat with treats when they are obedient to your command.
-I highly recommend the SHEBA meaty treats which are conveniently available on Amazon.
+1. Discourage biting and reward the cat with treats when they are obedient to your command.
+I recommend the SHEBA meaty treats which are conveniently available on Amazon.

-- Store all valuable and jewelry in areas out of reach that are safely hidden.
+6. Store all valuables and jewellery in areas out of reach that is safely hidden.